 In 1996, the National Committee on Pay Equity (NCPE) launched Equal Pay Day as a public awareness event to display the wage gap between men and women.
 Although national and local measures have been attempted to even out the wage gap, there is still a long way to go to ensure equal pay for women-identifying folks.
 If the change continues at the same slow pace as it has done for the past fifty years, it will take until 2059 for women to finally reach pay parity; for women of color, the rate of change is even slower.
 Thus, the gender wage gap has global, local, and national consequences economically, socially, politically, and personally.

-A term called the opportunity gap describes the phenomenon in which women move up the career ladder at a slower pace than men with the latter being more likely to hold higher-level, high-paying jobs than the former.
+The opportunity gap describes the phenomenon in which women move up the career ladder at a slower pace than men with the latter being more likely to hold higher-level, high-paying jobs than the former.
 At the start of their careers, between the ages of 20-29, 74% of men and 75% of women are in individual contributor roles; by mid career (ages 30-44), 47% of men are managers or higher, while only 40% of women reach this level.
 By late career, 57% of men and merely 41% of women are managers or higher.

 How to Advocate for Equal Pay